-Should I quit my job?… one of the most unanswered questions of all time!
+Should I quit my job?
+One of the most unanswered questions of all time!
 We ask ourselves, we dream and think what it would be like – yet we do absolutely nothing about it!

-It’s surprising how many people live their lives living in the same house, doing the same job, taking the same route home each evening… its human nature, it’s what we know… its routine!
+It’s surprising how many people live their lives living in the same house, doing the same job, taking the same route home each evening… it’s human nature, it’s what we know… its routine!

 This blog focuses on your professional life, and we will highlight the main reasons people often stay in their jobs, even if they are unhappy and unsatisfied.

 The majority of us would have already forgotten about our new year’s resolutions such as, quit smoking, go to the gym, lose 5kgs, save money, etc. nevertheless we make those plans/goals.
-What’s worrying is that most people tend to forget to plan around their careers, professional situation and progression and therefore never make any changes to it.
+What’s worrying is that most people tend to forget to plan around their careers, professional situation, and progression and therefore never make any changes to it.
 This again comes down to “it’s what we know”.

-Have you ever asked yourself “should i quit my job?” or “what are the reasons people stay in their jobs?”, “does this job/career get the best of me?”, “do I still enjoy this job/career as much as I did when I started?”… Some people do, and the majority tend to “stick at it” year after year as it “pays the bills”, right?
+Have you ever asked yourself “Should I quit my job?” or “What are the reasons people stay in their jobs?”, “Does this job/career get the best of me?”, “Do I still enjoy this job/career as much as I did when I started?”… Some people do, and the majority tend to “stick at it” year after year as it “pays the bills”, right?

 Stop and ask yourself the question… Do you really want to go another 12 months doing what you’re doing?
-If the answer is no, then get up, get out there and don’t stop until you’ve found something that professionally fulfils you!
+If the answer is no, then get up, get out there and don’t stop until you’ve found something that professionally fulfills you!

 Nobody likes to job search, or do interviews for that matter, but we all need to progress in life, to become the person we should be.